chiragjp/microbiome_voe/README.md

 # Leveraging vibration of effects to stress-test microbiome associations

-This repository contains the associated code for our in-prep manuscript, "Vibration of effects sets a standard for reproducible microbiome associations and identifies robust, gene-level architectures across 8 diseases."
+This repository contains the associated code for our in-prep manuscript, "Robust, gene-level, metagenomic architectures across 7 diseases yield high-resolution disease indicators
+."

 If you want to learn more about vibration of effects (VoE), check out this paper: